 Bee stings often cause immediate pain followed by a red bump.
 The discomfort kids experience after a sting usually goes away in less than fifteen minutes; however, allergic reactions to bee stings can be severe.
 If your child has a known allergy, be sure to have an EpiPen accessible at all times.
-If your child is having an allergic reaction they will have hives, lip swelling, or trouble breathing or swallowing.
+If your child is having an allergic reaction they may have a combination of hives, lip swelling, vomiting, or trouble breathing or swallowing.
 Severe allergic reactions should be seen in the emergency department.

 If the stinger is visible, you can try to rub it off with a flat edge—like a credit card—or pull gently with tweezers, but never try to squeeze or dig it out.
 If you have trouble removing the stinger, soak the area in water and let it come out on its own.

 Mosquitos lay their eggs in water, making them difficult to avoid when spending evenings near a lake, pool or being outside after it rains.
 Mosquito bites cause a small red bump on the skin that may be very itchy.
 Calamine lotion, or anti-itch gel or cream, such as hydrocortisone, can soothe itching from a mosquito bite.
 If there are multiple bites, you can use an oral antihistamine, such as Benadryl, to help decrease the itching.

 Parents should check children for ticks immediately after coming indoors, paying close attention to areas behind the ears, on the scalp, under the arms and in the groin area.
 Most tick bites will result in a small red bump, but see your pediatrician if the area has increasing redness or pain, or if the child develops fever or flu-like symptoms.
 If the child develops a growing, target-like rash—also called erythema migrans—they should be seen as this rash is a sign of Lyme disease.

 Simple steps to remove a tick

 - Using a fine-tipped tweezers, grasp the tick as close to the skin’s surface as possible.